I can’t wait to show Sue the new title sequence. The diamond logo! The space-time vortex! Jon Pertwee’s legs!

-Me: They haven’t changed the music!
+Me: They haven’t changed the theme music!

-And then the episode begins…
+The episode begins…

-Sue: It’s Game of Thrones but with -
+Sue: It’s Game of Thrones but with…

-Me: But with less incest.
+Me: Less incest.
 Yes, we know.

 Sue: I like the historicals.
 They take me right back.